 - Thoroughly water the newly planted blackberry plants

-Watch our video to see Elmer demonstrate how easy it is to plant blackberry plants »
+Watch Elmer demonstrate how easy it is to plant blackberry plants »

-Note for planting in the spring: Since our blackberry plants are grown in our greenhouses, they may arrive with tender green growth which is not accustomed to freezing weather and frost.
-If your area is still experiencing freezing temperatures and expecting frost when your blackberry plants arrive, then you can delay planting for several days.
-Another option is to acclimate the blackberry plants to the outdoors.
-Read about acclimating new plants and trees here.
-When planting in late spring, after threat of frost has passed, acclimation may not be necessary.
+Note for planting in hot (80s and higher) or cold (below 50s) weather: Since our blackberry plants are grown in our greenhouses, they may arrive with tender green growth which is not accustomed to intense sun, high heat, freezing weather, or frost.
+If your area is experiencing extreme weather or temporary high-heat or frost when your blackberry plants arrive, then you can delay planting for several days until more favorable weather appears.